Biodiversity, Forestry and Wood: Reflecting on the Evidence

 Dr Alan Jones works as Research Leader for Forest Systems at Scion.
 His role is focussed on optimising the ecosystem service value of trees across all landscapes.
 Previously, while at Earthwatch, Alan was Research Manager for the Wytham Woods Long-term Carbon Dynamics Monitoring project, in collaboration with the Ecosystems Lab at Oxford University.

-Tom Ovenden is a PhD researcher at both the University of Stirling and Forest Research.
+Tom Ovenden is a PhD researcher at the University of Stirling.
 Tom has a working background in conservation, both in the UK and abroad and his current research sits at the interface between academia and industry, focusing on assessing the resilience of forest ecosystems to extreme climate events and forest dynamics under global change.

 Like what we stand for?